DANS-KNAW/easy-bag-store/docs/03_definitions.md

 Remarks:
 * The notation `bag-id < item-id` is intended to mean that a bag-id is a special kind of item-id.
 * A slash preceding an attribute signifies that it is derivable from other attributes.
 (This is actually an existing UML notation.)
-* Note that there are at least two Files in a virtually-valid Bag, namely `bagit.txt` and the `data` directory (unless you do not count directories as Files, of course, in which case it would be one).
+* Note that there are at least two Files in any virtually-valid Bag, namely `bagit.txt` and the `data`.
-* All Items are ultimately contained in a BagStore, so one could argue that the BagStore should have been pictured to contain Items rather than Bags.
-I have opted to stress the fact that a BagStore only *directly* contains Bags, leaving the fact that Files are indirectly contained in a BagStore implicit.

 Migrations
 ----------
 A **Migration** is a BagStore-wide transformation.
 The input of a Migration is always one or more BagStores.
 The output may in principle be anything depending on the Migration procedure.
 Below we will define some Migrations whose outputs are also one or more BagStores.
 Migrations are riskier than normal operations and should normally be avoided.

 ### Merge BagStores
 Merging two BagStores can be done in at most two steps: